Alternative Fall Break Mission Trip

-Come to meditate and talk about the Word of God each Wednesday at 8:00.
-It is intended to be a rejuvenating evening with Scripture and snacks to foster community and a deeper understanding of God.
+Come to meditate and talk about the Word of God each week.
+It is intended to be a rejuvenating evening with Scripture to foster community and a deeper understanding of God.
 All denominations are welcome!
-This will be held in Andrea’s office.

 These programs are sponsored by the Sisters of Providence (Sr. Editha Ben, SP, Vocations Director) and SMWC Campus Ministry.